elasticio/csv-component/README.md

 The output of the CSV Write component will be a message with an attachment.
 In order to access this attachment, the component following the CSV Write must be able to handle file attachments.

+### Limitations

+1. You may get `Component run out of memory and terminated.` error during run-time, that means that component needs more memory, please add
+ `EIO_REQUIRED_RAM_MB` environment variable with an appropriate value (e.g. value `512` means that 512 MB will be allocated) for the component in this case.
+2. Maximal possible size for an attachment is 10 MB.
+3. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)